 Greensboro, North Carolina, is home to an incredible expression of mid-century modern function and style known as the Thomas Edgar Sikes, Jr. house.

-Designed for one of the area’s most prominent families by Jaroslav Jan “JJ” Kabatnik and built by Gene Gulledge, the 1958 house was renovated in 2020 by Jeff Varner of Keller Williams and Hage Group International, under the direction of Preservation Greensboro.
+Designed for one of the area’s most prominent families by Jaroslav Jan “JJ” Kabatnik and built by Gene Gulledge, the 1958 house was renovated in 2020 by Jeff Varner of Keller Williams and Hage Group International, with assistance from Preservation Greensboro.

 After finding and purchasing the home, Varner spent more than a year researching the history of the property and consulting with modern home experts.
 He published his findings on a website to share the history of this notable property with future generations.